Columbia-Neuropythonistas/course-website-2021/about.md

 ## Course Description

 Learn  how  to  use  the  most  common  Python  packages  for  data  science!
 Become confident in managing and analyzing your own data!
+A tentative course syllabus can be found [here](assets/PythonCourseSyllabus.pdf)

 ## Course Dates
 Tuesday May 4th through Tuesday June 8th.